-

 To what extent is the prohibition of data scraping in the terms of use of a website enforceable?

 The enforceability of website terms of use in the U.S. tracks general principles of contract law.
 A binding contract may be formed where terms are offered by one party and accepted by another party.
 The challenge in terms-of-use cases is that website visitors may be unaware of proposed contract terms and may not have accepted them, including whatever restrictions may be included in regard to data scraping.
 This challenge may be overcome by presenting contractual terms in a more prominent manner.
-For example, requiring a party to scroll through contractual terms and select an “I agree” checkbox will more likely result in an enforceable contact than terms of use under a link to “Legal Terms” in small text at the bottom of a webpage.
+For example, requiring a party to scroll through contractual terms and select an “I agree” checkbox will more likely result in an enforceable contract than terms of use under a link to “Legal Terms” in small text at the bottom of a web page.
 A prohibition on data scraping in an otherwise enforceable contract will be enforceable; it is not the case that such a prohibition would be prohibited by current law as, for example, contrary to public policy.
 Some websites use the Robots Exclusion Protocol by including the robots.txt filename on their sites.
 This is an electronic signal to web crawlers that they are not authorized to scrape a site.
 Compliance with the protocol is voluntary, and there is no enforcement mechanism.
 However, the operator of a web crawler that ignores this instruction may be on notice that data scraping is not authorized, and this may help support other legal claims, such as trespass to chattels (discussed above).

 -